HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/index.md

 -   **[Digital Asset Management persistence architecture](dam_persistence_architecture.md)**
 This topic describes the components of the Digital Asset Management persistence.
 The updated DAM persistence feature is available from HCL Digital Experience 9.5 Container Update CF198 and later.
 -   **[Web content AI analysis](wcm_content_ai_analysis.md)**
-When we enable AI analysis feature for a WCM Content, we can do sentimental analysis, keyword extraction, and auto summarization for a content element.
+This topic describes how to use the AI analysis feature for WCM Content to analyze sentiments, keyword extraction, and auto summarization.

 <!--- ??? info "Related information"